tbscanlon/boris-bikes/README.md

-# boris-bikes pairing project - week 1
+# Boris Bikes
-program to hire out a bike and ride it around London
+The Boris Bikes program keeps track of the bikes and their docks around London.